onyx-platform/onyx/doc/user-guide/apis.md

 Starts a development environment with in-memory ZooKeeper.
 Helpful for developing locally without needing to start any other services.

+##### `start-peer-group`

+Starts a resource pool to be shared across a group of peers.
+You should only start one peer group per physical machine.

 ##### `start-peers`

 Starts N virtual peers to execute tasks.
+In a production environment, you should start by booting up N virtual peers for N cores on the physical machine.
+Tune performance from there.

 ##### `submit-job`